jackgallivan/8080-emulator-space-invaders/README.md

    ```

    If on Windows, you may opt to double click the executable.

-*Note that all necessary dependencies, audio files and ROM files are included in the release folders for both versions.

 ### Compiling from the source code
 #### Prerequisites